awsdocs/aws-systems-manager-user-guide/doc_source/change-manager.md

   By creating an event data store in AWS CloudTrail Lake, you can view auditable information about the changes made by change requests that run in your account or organization\.
 The event information stored includes such details as the following:
   + The API actions that were run
   + Tthe request parameters included for those actions
-  + The user account that ran the action
+  + The user that ran the action
   + The resources that were updated during the process
 + **Integration with AWS Organizations**